monideep2255/prompt_engineering_practice/README.md

   - Responsive template library with optimized tab layout
   - "Back to Practice" functionality from Learn page

-### [IN PROGRESS] Phase 3: RAG-Based Feedback Coach (IN PROGRESS - June 27, 2025)
+### ✅ Phase 3: RAG-Based Feedback Coach (COMPLETED - December 27, 2024)

-- Youtube URL still needs to be fixed
-- RAG expert opinion is that needed?
-Make the user flow clean for that, how does the user know they get feedback from the expert: another option directly?
-- Do we really need multi-modality?
+Transform prompt evaluation with expert knowledge integration and database-powered learning.
+This phase introduces the RAG (Retrieval-Augmented Generation) system that allows users to upload expert content and receive enhanced, contextual feedback on their prompts.

 **Database Infrastructure:**
 - **✅ PostgreSQL Integration**: Full database backend with content storage and chunking system